Himanshusingh9647/Portfolio/EMAILJS_SETUP.md

 ## 🔒 Security

+- Your EmailJS credentials are stored in environment variables (.env file)
+- The .env file is excluded from version control for security
-- Your EmailJS public key is safe to use in frontend code
+- EmailJS public key is safe to use in frontend code (despite the name)
 - EmailJS handles all email authentication securely
-- No sensitive credentials are exposed in your code
+- No sensitive credentials are exposed in your code or repository

 ## 📝 Notes